codiume/orbit/packages/astro-purgecss/README.md

 ## What does this integration do, exactly?

-This integration hooks into your astro build step, more precisely `astro:build:done`, it reads all your generated `HTML` and `CSS` files, and analyzes them using [Purgecss][purgecss] to remove any unsued CSS rules.
+This integration hooks into your astro build cycle, more precisely `astro:build:done`, it reads all your generated `HTML` and `CSS` files, and analyzes them using [Purgecss][purgecss] to remove any unsued CSS rules.

 ## Change log